MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/migration-interop-guidance-for-teams-with-skype.md

   - Microsoft Teams
 ---

-# Coexistence modes
+# Coexistence modes - Reference

-Interop and migration are managed based on "coexistence mode" using TeamsUpgradePolicy.
-Co-existence modes provide a simple, predictable experience for end users as organizations transition from Skype for Business to Teams.
+Coexistence modes provide a simple, predictable experience for end users as organizations transition from Skype for Business to Teams.
 For an organization moving to Teams, the TeamsOnly mode is the final destination for each user, though not all users need to be assigned TeamsOnly (or any mode) at the same time.
 Prior to users reaching TeamsOnly mode, organizations can use any of the Skype for Business modes (SfBOnly, SfBWithTeamsCollab, SfBWithTeamsCollabAndMeetings) to ensure predictable communication between users who are TeamsOnly and those who aren't yet.

 From a technical perspective, a user's mode governs several  aspects of the user's experience: